BESSER-PEARL/BESSER/docs/source/buml_language/buml_core.rst

     For a detailed description of metamodel elements such as classes, attributes, generalizations and others, please refer to the :doc:`API documentation <../api>`.

-Now that you have a model defined with B-UML, you can use the :doc:`../generators`.
+Now that you have a model defined with B-UML, you can use our :doc:`../generators`, or even build your own for a target technology.